logicalclocks/logicalclocks.github.io/docs/user_guides/fs/compute_engines.md

 ### Outside Hopsworks

-Connecting to the Feature Store from an external Flink cluster, such as GCP DataProc or AWS EMR, requires Hopsworks certificates.
+Connecting to the Feature Store from an external Flink cluster, such as GCP DataProc or AWS EMR, requires configuring the Hopsworks certificates.
 The [Flink integration guide](../integrations/flink.md) explains step by step how to connect to the Feature Store from an external Flink cluster.

 ## Beam

 ### Inside Hopsworks

-Currently, Beam is only supported as an external client.
+Beam is only supported as an external client.

 ### Outside Hopsworks

-Connecting to the Feature Store from Beam DataFlowRunner, requires configuring Hopsworks certificates.
+Connecting to the Feature Store from Beam DataFlowRunner, requires configuring the Hopsworks certificates.
 The [Beam integration guide](../integrations/beam.md) explains step by step how to connect to the Feature Store from Beam Dataflow Runner.

 !!! warning

 Apache Beam integration with Hopsworks feature store was only tested used Dataflow Runner.